Chewy French Bread

 Step 6

 Prepare for baking.
-Use a sharp serrated edge knife to cut diagonal slits in the tops of the bread.
-Beat one large egg, and using a pastry brush, spread a thin layer over the tops of bread/rolls.
+Use a sharp serrated edge knife (or a bread lame) to cut diagonal slits in the tops of the bread.
+Beat one large egg (with a splash of water), and using a pastry brush, spread a thin layer over the tops of bread/rolls.
 Add a sprinkle of kosher salt.

 When scoring the bread, make sure you use a very sharp knife or a bread lame (with a razor blade) to ensure that the cuts are quick and to avoid deflating the loaves.